databio/geniml/README.md

 # Bedshift

+Docs: bedshift.databio.org

+Install from PyPi: `pip install bedshift`

-Install with: `pip install --user .`
+Install from local repository: `pip install .`

 ## Command line

 Run with: `bedshift -b BEDFILE` or `./bedshift.sh` if running bedshift on multiple bedfiles with a set of parameters, which are editable in bedshift.sh.

-See: `bedshift --help` for parameters.
+See `bedshift -h` for parameters.

 ## Python